ShiuLab/MotifDiscovery-legacy-/README.md

 ### At this point you can either run Random Forest on your dataframe using R (randomForest) via Step 4 or python (scikit_learn) via Step 5.

-4. Run Random Forest in R. If randomForest is not in your library yet, see the end of this document.
+#### Run Random Forest in R.
+If randomForest is not in your library yet, see *Getting RandomForest onto HPC.
   - export R_LIBS_USER=~/R/library
   - R --vanilla --slave --args [df*] < RandomForest.R
   - *Can use output df from step 1 or 3*